 g) At the hearing, the Department shall have the burden of establishing good cause for its action.
 Good cause shall be considered shown when the Department establishes that the ride or amusement attraction has been operating without a permit or the operator has failed to comply with the requirements for a permit as provided for under the Act and this Part.

-h) The hearing under this Section shall comply with the Rules of Procedure in Administrative Hearings (56 Ill.
+h) The hearing under this Section shall comply with the Department's Rules of Procedure in Administrative Hearings (56 Ill.
 Adm.
 Code 120), except that formal discovery, such as production requests, interrogatories, requests to admit and depositions shall not be allowed.
 Prior to hearing, the parties shall exchange documents and witness lists and may issue subpoenas.

 i) The final decision by the Department shall be rendered within 5 working days after the conclusion of the hearing.
 The Administrative Law Judge's decision shall be deemed a final administrative decision by the Department, subject to the Administrative Review Law.